 Unfortunately many more individuals and families are struggling with paying their medical debt as well as other health care bills.
 Hundreds of thousands of people are declaring bankruptcy every year from an overwhelming amount of medical debts.
 The expenses that patients are incurring at their local hospital or medical provider continue to break the budgets of many families.
 There are countless examples of people struggling, even those with comprehensive health insurance.

-There is some good news, and that is that some states have created laws and programs to help people deal with the ever increasing health care costs, including hospital bills.
-Among other things these programs help protect patients from aggressive medical debt collectors and any potential illegal debt collection practices.
-They also try to ensure that families are not charged high interest rates when they can’t afford to immediately pay for their medical bills, they ensure that low to moderate income underinsured or uninsured patients are charged reasonable prices for their health care, and laws also provide assistance in addressing and stopping the practice of balance billing.
+There is some good news, and that is that some states have created laws as well as regulations to help people deal with the ever increasing health care costs, including hospital bills.
+Among other things these programs help protect patients from aggressive medical debt collectors and any potential illegal collection practices.
+They also try to ensure that families are not charged high interest rates when they can’t afford to immediately pay for their medical bills, they ensure that low to moderate income underinsured or uninsured patients are charged reasonable prices for their health care, and laws also provide assistance in addressing as well as stopping the practice of balance billing.

-Some state laws provide exemptions to families and individuals with medical debt that will in effect protect more of their incomes from the collection process.
+Some state laws provide exemptions to families as well as individuals with medical debt that will in effect protect more of their incomes from the collection process.
 The goal is to balance the playing field between consumers and companies.
 The laws may also prevent them from losing their homes to unpaid medical bills.

 Several states have passed detailed, comprehensive laws that ensure struggling people can receive charity care if and when their income is low enough.
 This can also extend to patient’s that lack insurance.
 Charity care is a form of health care that is offered to lower income patients by medical providers and hospitals at greatly reduced prices or even for free.
 The state programs also control and limit hospitals’ billing as well as collection practices for those that qualify.

-Many agreements were made between some state government and hospitals in the state.
+Many agreements were made between some governments and hospitals that operate in the state.
 There are rules as well as regulations that deal with their billing practices and charity care programs.
 They put into place regulations for debt collectors and the billing practices that may be in place by hospitals as well as doctors.
 You will find more information on your state below.

 This difference, or balance, is usually much more than the copayments or co-insurance a patient would be responsible for paying if they were to see in-network providers.
 This practice is called “balance billing” and many states laws are now making it illegal.